 When thermostat is satisfied, its contacts open, de-energizing contactor and blower relay.
 Compressor and motors should stop.

-If indoor unit is equipped with a time-delay relay circuit, the indoor blower will run an additional 90 seconds to increase system efficiency.
-Heating
+If indoor unit is equipped with a time-delay relay circuit, the indoor blower will run up to 30 or 90 seconds to increase system efficiency.